Followers

 Yorktown Surrender

 St. Clair returned to Pennsylvania and began a distinguished career in political service to the new nation.
 He joined the Pennsylvania Council of Censors in 1783.
 Later, St. Clair was elected as a delegate to the Confederation Congress.
 During his term from November 1785 through November 1787, he helped establish the new national government.
-It was a time of firsts and a time of challenges.
+It was a time of firsts and challenges.
 In February 1787, the members met and elected St. Clair as President of the Confederation Congress (essentially the leader of the federal government).
 He faced many responsibilities during his one-year term.

 Confederation Congress